 - Attend job and internship Career Fairs through UAB Career Services.

 - Participate in mock interviews and other services provided by Collat Career Services.

-- Upload your resume to Dragon Trail for approval by Collat Career Services
+- Upload your resume to HireABlazer for approval by Collat Career Services

 - Make an appointment with the Internship Coordinator that corresponds to your major.

 For appointments, please come prepared to discuss the skills and experiences you seek to develop during an internship, and any research or leads you have pursued for an internship.

 Students also obtain internships by alternative means such as: